 “Would you like to see something interesting before we retire for the night?”

-A quiet, fairly awkward dinner had just wrapped up, and the queen excused herself so quickly that Andrew didn’t get the chance to examine if her makeup looked like Elias’.
-The prince didn’t seem to let his mother’s rapid departure bother him, and with how relaxed being in the hot spring made him, Andrew didn’t either.
+A quiet, fairly awkward dinner had just wrapped up, and the queen excused herself so quickly that Andrew didn’t get the chance to examine if her makeup was as good as Elias’.
+The prince didn’t seem to let his mother’s rapid departure bother him, and with how relaxed being in the hot spring had kept him throughout the day, Andrew didn’t either.

 “Define interesting, because I think you and I have a different understanding of the word,” Andrew snorted.
 He stood up from his seat, stretching his arms above his head.
-At home, he had a routine for stretch breaks, he would have to try and make one there as well so that he didn’t get too stiff.
+At home, he had a routine for stretch breaks.
+He would have to make one there as well so that he didn’t get too stiff.
 “Also, so long as it’s not something that requires much walking, then I’m alright with it.
-I just relaxed my feet, I don’t need them to ache all over again.”
+The tour was nice, but I don’t need my feet to ache all over again after that soak fixed them.”

 Elias smiled as he gave Andrew a pat on the shoulder.
 “I believe we do as well, but I think we’ll both agree on this one.
 As for walking, I can help with that.”